OPS-E2E-PPE/VBA-Docs/api/Excel.XlFormatConditionOperator.md

 ---
-title: XlFormatConditionOperator enumeration (Excel) ms.prod: excel
+title: XlFormatConditionOperator enumeration (Excel)
 api_name:
 - Excel.XlFormatConditionOperator
 ms.assetid: f395f440-0870-513d-a1ae-0a15262f1a7a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XlFormatConditionOperator enumeration (Excel)

-Specifies the operator to use to compare a formula against the value in a cell or, for  **xlBetween** and **xlNotBetween** , to compare two formulas.
+Specifies the operator to use to compare a formula against the value in a cell or, for **xlBetween** and **xlNotBetween**, to compare two formulas.